 Tasting Notes for 1-2-3 Gluten Free Baking Mixes

 It’s important to clarify the brownies we sampled as they actually have two varieties: Devilishly Decadent (with chocolate chunks) and Divinely Decadent (without chocolate chunks and thus free of soy lecithin).
-We trialed the “Divinely” variety, but trust me, those chocolate chunks were not missed.
+We tried the “Divinely” variety, but trust me, those chocolate chunks were not missed.
 These crusty, fudgy brownies were just like my favorite homemade brownie recipe!

-Sugar ‘n Spice Pan Bars (Pumpkin Recipe)
+Sweet Goodness Pan Bars (Pumpkin Recipe)

 I was craving something a little holiday-inspired, so I cracked open a can of pumpkin puree and made the dairy-free version of the pumpkin Pan Bars on the box.
 The batter was AMAZING!
 I had to quickly wash the mixing bowl and beaters before I personally scraped it clean.